 I like to leave the door open when hitting on women because things can change in the future.

-That’s not possible when you lash out, act rude or arrogant.
+That’s not possible when you lash out, act rude, or are arrogant.

 If anything, those reactions validate her rejection.
 She’ll walk away from the interaction knowing that she made the right decision because you’re a jerk.